thescientist13/HP_Stuff/src/content/docs/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_G.md

 constrained by the choices made in that work.
 It also happens that being so constrained allows me somewhat more flexibility in designing my concept of nephilim.

-In _[Many Waters][MW]_ we see clearly that the unfallen angels have a limited perspective on Devine Providence and Will, and thus make choices based on limited information.
+In _[Many Waters][MW]_ we see clearly that the unfallen angels have a limited perspective on Divine Providence and Will, and thus make choices based on limited information.
 More, they are aware that their perspective is limited, and their information incomplete.
 They thus struggle with choices.
 Not like humanity does - humanity struggles with _if_ they should do right.
 Angels struggle with the question *what is right*.
 The unfallen angel always does what that angel perceives as right, but per _[Many Waters][MW]_ *may perceive poorly*.
-The resulting choices may thus be suboptimal.
+The resulting choices may thus be sub-optimal.

 While the sanctified soul is thought to be, through grace, elevated above the angels, I believe this same limited perception would apply, *particularly* before the final judgement.
 I will use